MichelleW1234/Arcade/README.md

-terminal command to run: `npm run dev`
+## terminal commands to run locally:
+1. `npm run build` to create the build.
+2. `npm run preview` to preview the game.